 The surgeon will make a cut in the front of the neck, 2cm to 3cm above the collar bone.
 They will divide the muscles so they can reach the thyroid gland.

 They will be very careful not to damage the vocal cords or the parathyroid glands that sit behind the thyroid.
 These glands control the body’s calcium levels.

 The surgeon removes the thyroid gland.
 The muscles are then put together and the wound is stitched to close it up.

 What to expect after the procedure

-After the operation is finished, your pulse, blood pressure and other vital signs will be monitored for a while.
-You may have a tube in your neck to drain fluid.
+After the operation is finished, the pulse, blood pressure and other vital signs will be monitored for a while.
+There may be a tube in the neck to drain fluid.
 This will probably be removed the next day.

 You may be drowsy after the anaesthetic and take a few days to recover.
 Your voice may be hoarse or weak and you may have some pain in your neck.
 These symptoms normally go away quickly.

 You will probably be able to go home the same day or the next day.
 However, don’t do anything strenuous for 10 days after the surgery.

 A thyroidectomy is a safe operation.
 But, like any surgery, there may be risks involved, including: